vladar21/recipe-management-application/Readme.md

 Hi!

-My name is Vladislav Rastvorov, I am a student of CO.SDH3-A group.
+My name is Vladyslav Rastvorov, I am a student of CO.SDH3-A group.

 Here is a step-by-step explanation of my code for the Recipe Management Application assignment:
 Create a Recipe Management Application using the Factory Design Pattern, Prototype Design